opencadc/caom2/caom2-meta-sync/README.md

 # Number of observations to sync per batch
 org.opencadc.caom2.metasync.batchSize={integer}

+# Whether to process each collection only once or continuously
+org.opencadc.caom2.metasync.runContinuously={true|false}

+# Max sleep time in seconds when running continuously
+org.opencadc.caom2.metasync.maxSleep={integer}

+# Do logging but do not sync collections
+org.opencadc.caom2.metasync.dryrun={true|false}

 ```
 The source can be either a repository service, or a caom2 database.
 Only one of
 `org.opencadc.caom2.metasync.source.repoService` or